hdShang/arxiv-daily/docs/cs-CV/2025-05-29/papers/250523661v3-openuni-a-simple-baseline-for-unified-multimodal-understanding-and-g.md

 ---
 layout: default
-title: OpenUni: A Simple Baseline for Unified Multimodal Understanding and Generation
+title: "OpenUni: A Simple Baseline for Unified Multimodal Understanding and Generation"
 ---

 # OpenUni: A Simple Baseline for Unified Multimodal Understanding and Generation